 The world of archaeology has its challenges!
 Many of the jobs available are contract based, meaning that once the contract is done, you might have to go out and find work elsewhere – perhaps in another town, another state, or even another country!
 That is one of the big motivators for me to start this blog.
 I want to ensure that I have a steady stream of income whether or not I am working in archaeology.
 I found blogging and it seemed like the perfect fit for me!

-Yes, I am hoping to increase and stabilize my income with this blog, but honestly, I have been wanting to start one for years!
+Yes, I am hoping to increase and stabilize my income with this blog, but honestly, I have been wanting to start a blog for years!
 This is because over the years I have a perfected a lot of tasty and healthy recipes that people were always asking for.
 I thought a blog would be the perfect way for me to share my recipes!
-I also have tips for feeding a hungry family on a budget, how to live more sustainably, and even some advice for going to college that I would love to share with the world!
+I also have tips for feeding a hungry family on a budget, how to live more sustainably, and even some advice for going to college that I would love to share with you!

 The Things That Interest Me (and hopefully you too!)

 I have always tried to live as sustainably as possible by eating organic foods, growing my own food in my garden, recycling everything possible, shopping fair trade or second-hand, and promoting anything that would help the environment.

 Many archaeological sites are in danger from rampant development and looting (that’s when people destroy sites looking for stuff they can sell on the internet or black market).
 It is an archaeologists job to gather what data they can, preserve what remains before it is lost forever, to teach others why it is important, and to care for and preserve these precious resources.